 Hey, I’m continuing with my house tour today.
-I revealed the Master Bathroom remodel a while back and now it’s time to shine a bit of light on the tiny Guest Bathroom.
+I revealed the Main Bathroom remodel a while back and now it’s time to shine a bit of light on the tiny Guest Bathroom.
 It’s a small bathroom situated downstairs, next to the kitchen.

 It doesn’t get much light, and is usually dark even on the brightest of days.
 So my goal of the guest bathroom design was to brighten it and turn it into a restful place.
 But I didn’t want it to be boring.
 Nor loud.
 I mean it doesn’t need to be loud to be visually interesting, IMHO.
 It was a delicate balance and quite the challenge.